mitchainslieg/listdir/README.md

 ## listdir.py
-Generates a zip file that contains the CSV file (if there are no specified file name and file type).
-The csv / file includes the following (Separated by comma):
+Generates a zip file that contains the CSV/JSON file.
+The csv/json/file includes the following:
 1. Parent directory of the file
 2. File name and file type
 3. File size